Unofficial Timeline

 • L.S.U. begins to transition the band name to Cash in Chaos.
 They release one album as “L.S.U.
 Cash in Chaos” called World Tour on Siren Records.
 The band is now Knott and Doidge (who switches to guitar) with Erick Coomes on bass and Ed Benrock on drums.

-• L.S.U. never fully switches to Cash in Chaos after this World Tour.[2]
+• L.S.U. never fully switches to Cash in Chaos after World Tour.[2]
 The main reason for the change was because several major labels were interested in the band, but felt the name would confuse them too much with Louisiana State University.
 The name Cash in Chaos is a reference to the bankruptcy that Knott had recently been through, as well as how so much chaos in the world is based on cash.
 The album title World Tour was a reference to all the things in the world, as well as the Biblical verse of “be in the world, but not of the world.[15]

-• L.S.u. also performed a legendary show to close out the the 1993 Cornerstone Festival.
+• L.S.U. also performed a legendary show to close out the the 1993 Cornerstone Festival.
 The band came out in various masks (Cookie Monster, Troll, etc).
 Various objects were tossed in the crowd, Knott doused himself with various foods, and then sung the encore song of “Shaded Pain” in a clown outfit.[17]

 • Michael Knott also recorded his second solo album Fluid for Siren Records (which he originally called Liquid), but it was not released before Siren Records folded.[15]